dlovell/jenkins_project/README.md

 ## Extras

-* Configure email.
+### Configure email.

 * Go to \<EC2-HOSTNAME\>:8080/configure.
+Fill out
+  * 'System Admin e-mail address' under Jenkins Location
-Fill out the forms under the 'E-mail Notification' section
+  * The fields under the 'E-mail Notification' section
-  * To use your own gmail account (only works with 2-factor authentication):
+    * To use your own gmail account (only works with 2-factor authentication), under the 'E-mail Notification' section:
-       * Sender E-mail Address: your address
-       		* FIXME: is this 'System Admin e-mail address' under Jenkins Location?
        * SMTP server: smtp.gmail.com
-       * Click "Advanced"
+       * Click 'Advanced'
        * Check 'Use SMTP Authentication'
        * User Name: your gmail username
        * Password: your gmail password (application-specific if you use 2-factor authentication)
        * Check 'Use SSL'
        * add '465' to the text box labelled 'SMTP Port'
-  * To do this in a smarter way (recommended): set up a different mail server and enter its information.

-* Set up Github Jenkins service
+### Set up Github's "Jenkins (Git plugin)" service
 * Browse to \<REPO-URL\>/settings/hooks
 * Click "Configure services" button
 * Click "Jenkins (Git plugin)"
 * In the "Jenkins Url" text box, enter "http://\<EC2-HOSTNAME\>:8080"
 * Click checkbox "Active"
 * Click "Update settings" button
 * Optionally: Click "Test Hook" button
     * You can veriy "it worked" by browsing to http://\<EC2-HOSTNAME\>:8080/job/\<JOBNAME\>/scmPollLog/?
     * If it worked, you should NOT see: "Polling has not run yet."

 ## Notes